rohanverma94/SutraC/README.md

 ### Submitting Bugs ###

-* Create a new issue separate for each of the bugs.
+* Create a new issue seperate for each of the bugs.